yoctoproject/poky/documentation/overview-manual/overview-manual-yp-intro.rst

    .. note::

-      As best it can, opkg maintains backwards compatibility with ipkg and conforms to a subset of Debian’s policy manual regarding control files.
+      As best it can, opkg maintains backwards compatibility with ipkg and conforms to a subset of Debian's policy manual regarding control files.

 .. _gs-archived-components: